-Name Designation as Independent Director Supplementary Explanation of the Relationship Reasons of Appointment Yasunobu Furukawa O (Career summary) Sep.
+Name Designation as Independent Director Supplementary Explanation of the Relationship Reasons of Appointment Yasunobu Furukawa 0 (Career summary) Sep.
 1980 Registered as a certified public accountant Aug.
 2010 Senior Managing Director of Ernst & Young ShinNihon LLC Aug.
 2012 Senior Advisor of Ernst & Young ShinNihon LLC Jun.
-2014 Outside Director of the Company (to the present) Yasunobu Furukawa is a Senior Advisor of Ernst & Young ShinNihon LLC.
+2014 Director of the Company (to the present) Jun.
+2015 Outside Director of NSK Ltd. Jun.
+2020 Outside Audit & Supervisory Board Member of Ricoh Company, Ltd. (to the present) Yasunobu Furukawa is a Senior Advisor of Ernst & Young ShinNihon LLC.
 Our selection of him reflects a focus on ensuring objectivity and neutrality in relation to management.
-Mr. Furukawa comes from Ernst & Young ShinNihon LLC but we are paying no money or other assets other than director's compensation to Mr. Furukawa or organizations to which he belongs.
+Mr. Furukawa comes from Ernst & Young ShinNihon LLC but we are paying no significant monetary amounts or other assets other than director's compensation to Mr. Furukawa or organizations to which he belongs.
 As such, there are no special interests between the Company and Mr. Furukawa, and we have determined that he presents no risk of a conflict of interests with general shareholders and have designated him as an independent director.

-Shotaro Tochigi 0 (Career summary) Apr.
+(Career summary) Apr.
 1973 Appointed as a public prosecutor Jul.
-2007 Superintending Prosecutor of the Fukuoka High Public Prosecutors Office Apr.
-2009 President of the Japan International Training Cooperation Organization (JITCO) Apr.
-2009 Registered as an attorney-atlaw (member of the Daiichi Tokyo Bar Association) Established Tochigi Law Office Attorney-at-law at Tochigi Law Office (to the present) Jun.
-2018 Outside Director of the Company (to the present) Shotaro Tochigi worked as the Superintending Prosecutor of the Fukuoka High Public Prosecutors Office, among other positions.
-Currently, he works as an attorney.
+2007 Superintending Prosecutor of the Fukuoka High Public Prosecutors Office Shotaro Tochigi worked as the Superintending Prosecutor of the Fukuoka High Public Prosecutors Shotaro Tochigi Apr.
+2009 President of International Cooperation (JITCO) Apr.
+2009 Registered a law (member Tokyo Bar A Established Office Attorney-at-Law Office Jun.
+2018 President of the Japan International Training Cooperation Organization (JITCO) Apr.
+2009 Registered as an attorney-at-law (member of the Daiichi Tokyo Bar Association) Established Tochigi Law Office Attorney-at-law at Tochigi Law Office (to the present) Office, among other positions.
+Currently, he works as an attorney at Tochigi Law Office.
 Our selection of him reflects a focus on his vast experience and broad knowledge of the legal world.
-We are paying no money or other assets other than director's compensation to Mr. Tochigi or organizations to which he belongs.
-As such, there are no special interests between the Company and Mr. Furukawa, and we have determined that he presents no risk of a conflict of interests with general shareholders and have designated him as an independent director.
+We are paying no significant monetary amounts or other assets other than director's compensation to Mr. Tochigi or the organization to which he belongs.
+As such, there are no special interests between the Company and Mr. Furukawa, and we have determined that he presents no risk of a conflict of interests with the present) Jun.
+2020 Member of the Board of Directors (Outside Director) (Audit & Supervisory Committee Member) of Mizuho Bank, Ltd. (to the present) general shareholders and have designated him as an independent director.